moonbeam-nyc/snorlax/README.md

       ingresses:
       - name: your-app-ingress

+        # (optional, defaults to all deployments) specify which deployments
+        # must be up to wake this ingress
+        requires:
+          deployments:
+          - name: your-app-frontend

       # (optional, defaults to UTC) the timezone to use for the input times above
       timezone: 'America/New_York'
     ```